 And if all this makes you think the that a corded coat might be the way to go, bear in mind they are the highest maintenance coat of all to keep clean.

-But, before you despair, remind yourself that the time spent grooming your Toy Poodle would otherwise be spent hoovering up dog hairs and lint-rolling the furniture if you’d chosen a different breed of dog!
+But, before you despair, remind yourself that the time spent grooming your Toy Poodle would otherwise be spent hoovering up dog hairs and lint-rolling the furniture if you’d chosen a different breed of dog that sheds!

 Through genetic good fortune and the wisdom and prudence of Toy Poodle breeders, there are lots of healthy Toy Poodles being born.